Extractions

 Following the extraction of a tooth, you will be sent home to get some rest and allow your mouth to recover.
 This can range from a few days to a little over a week.
 This list will be a guide on how you can help manage or minimize discomfort, reduce the risk of infections and to help hasten your recovery:

-Bite firmly but gently on the gauze in your mouth to reduce bleeding (note: be sure to change your gauze periodically before they are soaked through with blood.
+Bite firmly but gently on the gauze in your mouth to reduce bleeding for approximately 30 minutes (note: be sure to change your gauze periodically before they are soaked through with blood).

-Limit your physical activity for at least the first few days
+Limit your physical activity for at least the first few days, to allow the blood to form clot, constant actively increases blood flow.

 Avoid spitting or rinsing with too much force, be sure to be gentle yet thorough for at least 24 hours